Operating Systems Module at University of Roehampton

 Network Configuration

-When configuring the network connection between my server VM and my workstation, I will use the "Bridged Adapter" option within VirtualBox to ensure the server VM is hosted on the same network, and with the same subnet mask.
-The bridged option connects the guest network interface to the host's, appearing as a seperate device on the local network.
+When configuring the network connection between my server VM and my workstation, I will use the "Bridged Adapter" option within VirtualBox to ensure the server VM is hosted on the same network as my workstation.
+This connects the guest network interface to the host's, appearing as a seperate device on the local network.
 This allows connection to the guest machine via SSH without requiring port forwarding or NAT to be configured.
-This means that the server VM can be connected to from the local machine with a local subnet IP.
+This means that the server VM can be connected to from the local machine with a simple SSH connection.

 System Specifications